 We adore Japanese food.
 If I had to eat just one cuisine for the rest of my life, then it would definitely be Japanese.
 If you enjoy Japanese food as much as we do, then our Japanese Food Guide may be of interest to you.
 It lists some of the most popular dishes in Japan as well as regional specialties by prefecture, including Osaka.

 1. Kura Sushi

 This place is all about Kobe beef.
-We wanted to try this legendary brand of beef but were afraid of its exorbitant prices.
-Luckily, we had insider knowledge and a very generous friend.
+We wanted to try this legendary brand of beef but we were afraid of its exorbitant prices.
+Luckily, we had insider knowledge.

 Check out my post on Tsurugyu in Osaka for more pictures and information.